Kim Hughes (basketball): Coaching career

-Hughes has worked as a scout and assistant coach with the NBA's Denver Nuggets, Milwaukee Bucks, Los Angeles Clippers, and Portland Trail Blazers.
+Hughes worked as a scout and assistant coach with the NBA's Denver Nuggets, Milwaukee Bucks, Los Angeles Clippers and Portland Trail Blazers.

 In 2004, Hughes was diagnosed with prostate cancer, but the Clippers and Donald Sterling refused to cover the cost of his surgery.
 Several Clippers players, including Corey Maggette, Chris Kaman, Marko Jarić and Elton Brand, chipped in to pay for Hughes' treatment.
 It turned out that the cancer was more advanced than previously thought and about to metastasize.
 The cost of the surgery was estimated by Hughes to be at least $70,000.

-On February 4, 2010, Hughes replaced Mike Dunleavy, Sr. as the head coach of the Los Angeles Clippers.
+On February 4, 2010, Hughes replaced Mike Dunleavy Sr. as the head coach of the Los Angeles Clippers.
 On April 15, 2010, Hughes was released from his duties as interim head coach after going 8–25.

 On August 17, 2012, Hughes was named as an assistant coach for the Portland Trail Blazers.
-On July 4, 2015, it was reported that Kim Hughes was relieved of his duties as assistant coach of the Portland Trail Blazers due to circumstances related to media statements and free agency.
+On July 4, 2015, it was reported that Kim Hughes was relieved of his duties as assistant coach of the Trail Blazers due to circumstances related to media statements and free agency.